-In order to maintain proper social distancing at the race site, we are moving the race orientation meeting online the night before.
-All racers are required to attend the Zoom meeting scheduled for Friday, August 6 at 7PM.
+The race orientation meeting will be held online the night before the race.
+All racers are required to attend the Zoom meeting scheduled for Friday, August 7 at 7PM.
 A link will be sent to all registered racers on Friday morning.
 Attendance is mandatory and will be checked at the meeting.
 Any racers who are not present will not be allowed to race on Saturday.

 Required Safety Equipment

 US Coast Guard requires all athletes to have emergency whistles, PFD, leash and water during the race.
 An emergency whistle will be included in your swag bag when you check-in this year.
 Please be sure to bring that with you on the water.
 There will be a safety check prior to launch.
 If you are missing any of these items, you will not be allowed on the water.

 Unloading Watercraft and Check-in at Hoboken Cove Community Boathouse